indadev/rockPaperScissors/README.md

 ## Game details

-There is two kind of players, one always choose rock and other algays random.
+There are two kinds of players, one always chooses rock and the other always random.

-The game have 3 buttons:
+The game has 3 buttons:

 * New Game: Create a new game
 * Play Round: Play a new round